WICG/scheduling-apis/spec/scheduling-tasks.md

   [=Scheduler/next enqueue order=] should be updated atomically, and accessing the [=scheduler task queues=] should occur atomically.
 The latter also affects the event loop task queues (see https://github.com/whatwg/html/issues/6475).

+  Issue: We need to figure out what to do with cross-window scheduling.
+As-is, this differs from `setTimeout` in terms if the `thisArg` when invoking the callback.
+We leave it null and `this` will map to the global of where the callback is defined. `setTimeout` maps `this` to the global of the window associated with the `setTimeout` that got called, but if you pass an arrow function, then this will be bound based on the function's definition scope.
+  IMO what we're doing for postTask makes sense, especially because otherwise switching between an arrow and non-arrow function will likely change `this`.
+  Also, there is the question of which document should be associated with the task, and I suppose the question of if cross-window scheduling even makes sense.
 </div>

 ### Selecting the Next Task to Run ### {#sec-scheduler-alg-select-next-task}